gromacs/gromacs/doxygen/doxygen.md

 the module, and can be navigated to directly from the "Modules" tab in the generated documentation.

+Some notes about using \c \\addtogroup are in order:
+* \c \\addtogroup only adds the elements that it directly contains into the group.
+If it contains a namespace declaration, only the namespace is added to the group, but none of the namespace contents are.
+For this reason,
+  \c \\addtogroup should go within the innermost scope, around the members that should actually be added.
+* If the module should not appear in the public API documentation, its definition (\c \\defgroup) should be prefixed with a \c \\libinternal.
+  In this case, also all \c \\addtogroup commands for this module should be similarly prefixed.
+Otherwise, they create the group in the public API documentation, but without any of the content from the \c \\defgroup definition.
+This may also cause the contents of the \c \\addtogroup section to appear in the public API documentation, even if it otherwise would not.

 Public API and library API groups
 ---------------------------------